 Access to administrative and school offices is by appointment only.
 Please contact Kelly Heiss at 937-349-3731 ext.
 1200 or email@example.com or the appropriate building secretary if you need to make an appointment.
 School offices are closed for summer beginning June 5, 2020.

-Our Technology Support email is dedicated to serving our students, families, and staff during our extended closure is now open.
-Email support is available at
+Our Technology Support is dedicated to serving our students, families, and staff can be reached by emailing techsupport@fairbankspanthers.

-The Ohio Department of Health developed these Frequently Asked Questions, based on information from the Ohio Department of Health, Centers for Disease Control and Prevention (CDC) and Ohio Department of Education, to help Ohio’s schools and districts consider local preparedness and action-planning steps necessary to carefully and effectively prepare for and respond to a Coronavirus outbreak.
+The Ohio Department of Health has established a Call Center, staffed by licensed nurses and infectious disease experts to answer questions regarding COVID-19 every day, 9 a.m.-8 p.m.
+Call 1-833-4-ASK-ODH (1-833-427-5634).
+They have developed these Frequently Asked Questions, based on information from the Ohio Department of Health, Centers for Disease Control and Prevention (CDC) and Ohio Department of Education, to help Ohio’s schools and districts consider local preparedness and action-planning steps necessary to carefully and effectively prepare for and respond to a Coronavirus outbreak.

 Precautions and Recommendations